jankatins/detexd/README.md

 Run `evaluate_detexd_roberta.py` to get the published model (grammarly/detexd-roberta-base) results on published dataset (grammarly/detexd-benchmark).

 Run `founta_basile_comparison.ipynb` to reproduce results for models comparison from the paper.
-Note that you need to acquire the datsets because they have separate licences.
+Note that you need to acquire the datasets because they have separate licences.

 Run `country_bias.ipynb` to reproduce country bias analysis.